annebozack/annebozack/README.md

 ### About

-Anne Bozack is a postdoctoral fellow in the Division of Environmental Health Sciences in the University of California, Berkeley School of Public Health.
-Her research focuses on the impact of environmental exposures on the molecular level and effects of nutrition.
-Her current projects investigate the associations between chronic exposure to metals and DNA methylation.
-Anne holds a Ph.D. in Environmental Health Sciences and M.P.H. in Sociomedical Sciences from Columbia University, and B.A. degrees in Environmental Science and Architecture from the University of California, Berkeley.
+Anne Bozack is an Instructor in the Department of Epidemiology and Population Health at Stanford University School of Medicine.
+Her research focuses on molecular mechanisms linking environmental exposures to disease development.
+Her current projects investigate changes to DNA methylation and epigenetic aging associated with metals and other chemical and non-chemical exposures, both prenatally and across the life course.
+She uses novel computational approaches to understand the relatinoships between multiple exposures and high-dimentional omics data.
+Anne holds a PhD in Environmental Health Sciences and MPH in Sociomedical Sciences from Columbia University, and BA degrees in Environmental Science and Architecture from the University of California, Berkeley.

 <!--
 **annebozack/annebozack** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.